Error Analysis of Krylov Subspace approximation Based on IDR($s$) Method for Matrix Function Bilinear Forms: Introduction

 The paper is organized as follows.
-In \cref{sec:main}, we briefly introduce the basic knowledge of the IDR($s$) method.
-In \cref{sec:err} we present the principle, practical implementation and theoretical analysis of the IDR($s$) algorithm for matrix bilinear forms, and prove that the first term of the error expansion can serve as an effective stopping criterion for the numerical algorithm.
-In \cref{sec:upp}, for a bilinear form of matrix exponential and trigonometric functions, we compare the results with the Arnoldi method to demonstrate the advantages of the IDR($s$) based Krylov subspace algorithm.
-In \cref{sec:example}, we report numerical experiments that verify the reliability of error estimates for some commonly used functions, such as exponential functions and trigonometric functions.
-Finally, concluding remarks are given in \cref{sec:conclusions}.
+In Section \ref{sec:main}, we briefly introduce the basic knowledge of the IDR($s$) method.
+Section \ref{sec:err} presents the principle and analysis of the IDR($s$) algorithm for matrix function bilinear forms.
+We prove that the first error term yields an effective stopping criterion and analyze the error estimate specifically for the bilinear form of matrix exponential.
+We also analyze the error estimate of our method for a bilinear form of the matrix exponential.
+In Section \ref{sec:example}, we report numerical experiments that verify the reliability of error estimates for some commonly used functions, such as exponential functions and trigonometric functions.
+Finally, concluding remarks are given in Section \ref{sec:conclusions}.